Agushh/AstroJourneyCompiled/README.md

 Astro Journey blends exploration, construction, and destruction mechanics within a procedurally generated universe.
 Inspired by games like **Minecraft**, **Terraria**, and **Starbound**, this project aims to deliver a free-form gameplay experience focused on player interaction and progression.

-The game is currently in **Alpha** stage, developed by a single student, making it an ambitious project that will keep evolving.
+The game is currently in **Alpha** stage, developed by a single student, making it an ambitious project that just stopped.

 ---

 ### 🚀 How to Run

-After downloading the `.zip` containing all versions, select the desired version and run the executable named `AstroJourney.exe`.
+After downloading the game, hit and run the executable named `AstroJourney.exe`.
-For versions 1.1.3 and later, first extract the `.rar` file and then run the executable.

 ---